ilEnzio/ilEnzio.github.io/_posts/2020-8-26-bits-over-boyfriends.md

 **Classification Baseline Metrics:
 Majority Classifier/Accuracy : 33.6%

 I decided on a Ridge Regression model and Decision Tree Classifier.
-I forked my X_Matrix, and used the appropriate version of the y_target to train and fit each model.
+I forked my Feature Matrix, and used the appropriate version of the Target Vector to train and fit each model.
 After a little tuning our model produced some results...

 **Validation results**

 ![Streamer DecisionTreeClassifier Confusion Matrix](https://ilenzio.github.io/assets/img/twitch_tree_classifier_confusion_matrix_chart.png)

 ### What Machine Learning has Brought Together, Let No Stream Sunder!
 Both models beat our baseline, but what I really needed to get to the bottom of our Business Question was a look at the model’s permutation importances.
 Was the ultimate path to Streamer success just about grinding for endless hours?
-Should could my gf justify increasing her Minutes Streamed over all else?
+Could my girlfriend justify increasing her Minutes Streamed over all else?

 ![DecisionTreeClassifier Top10 Permutation Importance](https://ilenzio.github.io/assets/img/twitch_tree_classifier_permutation_importance_top_ten_bar_chart.png)